jreisinger/pocs/gh/zombies/README.md

-Ghzombie finds commits from deleted GitHub repositories.
+Ghzombies finds commits from deleted GitHub repositories.
 It's based on the idea about accessing deleted fork data from [this article](https://trufflesecurity.com/blog/anyone-can-access-deleted-and-private-repo-data-github).

 ```
 $ wget https://data.gharchive.org/2024-07-25-{15..17}.json.gz # events from 3pm to 5pm UTC